Granite Peak replaces Hazard Meadows

 Liability Waivers:

 Non-members please bring printed and signed liability waivers (available for download at ctoc-boise.org/pub/ctoc_ind_waiver.pdf ) from home.
 We will have blanks if you forget.
-If you are bringing a minor who is NOT your own child, you MUST bring a waiver signed by their parent or guardian.
+If you are bringing a minor who is NOT your own child, you MUST bring a waiver signed by a parent or guardian.

 Sturdy shoes are a must; we also recommend gaiters to protect your legs and feet from brush.
 Some slopes are steep and unstable.
 It's not a city park, so safe travel requires attention to your footing on hillsides.
 A compass is essential for setting and following bearings.
+We have $1 rentals available.

 LOGISTICS